NQA14112004/fef-shoplite-AnhNQ153/README.md

 # ShopLite — Mini E-Commerce (FEF Long Assignment)

 A multi-page shopping website built with **semantic HTML5, hand-written CSS (Flexbox + Grid), Bootstrap 5, and vanilla JavaScript**.
 Product data is fetched live from the [Fake Store API](https://fakestoreapi.com/) — nothing is hard-coded.
-The cart is persisted in `localStorage` and stays in sync across pages and browser tabs.
+The cart is saved in `localStorage` so it survives moving between pages.

 > Assignment code: **FEF-LA-01** · No backend · No JS framework.
+Target: **Good tier (7–8)**.

 ---